 - On nearly meeting Leonard Cohen (original blog post 9/4/2007)

-I’m a fan of Bob Dylan, Joni Mitchell, The Beatles and Morrissey, but Leonard Cohen was without doubt the most important singer/songwriter in my life.
+I’m a fan of Bob Dylan, Joni Mitchell, The Beatles and The Smiths, but Leonard Cohen was without doubt the most important singer/songwriter in my life.
 His words were profound.
 Nobody used words like he did.
 He once said in a documentary “You have to sit in the very bonfire of your distress until you’re burnt away and it’s ashes, and it’s gone.”
 He sang “There is a crack in everything, that’s how the light gets in.”
-In his last interview he said “It’s only when the emergency becomes articulate than we can locate the willingness to serve.”
+In his last interview he said “It’s only when the emergency becomes articulate that we can locate the willingness to serve.”
 Nobody else ever said things like that.
 His songs were like prayers for people who didn’t need to be religious.
 He made you think you could be religious in a way that transcended organised religion and its questionable leaders.
 He kept me company on dark and lonely days and nights and he articulated the dark as well as the light.
-His songs, no matter how dark – in fact, the darker the better – created a sort of protective roof of invulnerable beauty over me: Waiting for the Miracle, Master Song, Avalanche, A Thousand Kisses Deep, Everybody Knows, Dance Me To the End of Love, as well as his own brand of soaring romance in Ain’t No Cure For Love, Memories, So Long, Marianne and Hallelujah.
+His songs, no matter how dark – well, except for the unbearable You Want It Darker – created a sort of protective roof of invulnerable beauty over me: Waiting for the Miracle, Master Song, Avalanche, A Thousand Kisses Deep, Everybody Knows, Dance Me To the End of Love, as well as his own brand of soaring romance in Ain’t No Cure For Love, Memories, So Long, Marianne and Hallelujah.
 As a man he exemplified dignity and thoughtfulness.
+As a writer he made this sort-of writer feel writing was a possible thing to do, if you just stuck at it long enough.
 There was nothing casual or trivial about him.
 It seems fitting to me that this deeply spiritual and dignified man checked out of this world the same week that the most undignified president of the USA we’ve ever seen was voted into office.